 Hindu Nag Panchami festival in August (Shawan).
 On this day, Nepali traditionally post pictures of Nags above the doors of their homes to keep off evil spirits.
 They worship the nag by offering a symbol of milk (the white color liquid from the paste of rice).
 People keep milk for snakes near snake holes.

-People make the cotton garland, use cow dung and rice flour’s serpent’s from and worship it with cow’s milk, lava, barley, sesame, nuts, and with some other religious items.
-It is believed that if Nag-Panchami is observed properly every year the Nags provide us good health wealth and blessing during our life.
+People make the cotton garland, use cow dung and rice flour’s serpent’s form and worship it with cow’s milk, lava, barley, sesame, nuts, and some other religious items.
+It is believed that if Nag-Panchami is observed properly every year the Nags provide us with good health wealth and blessings during our life.
 If Nags are angry they make us sick and no medicine can heal.

 Some norms and values believe that the earth is lifted by Shesh Nag on his head.
 Lord Vishnu is sleeping on its coil inside the Ocean.
 Kali Nag, Bashuki Nag, Astha Nag, Padma Nag, and the Karkot Nags are the very powerful Nags.
 Scripture explains that without Nags’ help there will be no rain.
 So people worship Nags for the cause of water, offer prayers to Nags, and place food items such as milk and honey in their fields for Nags.
 Few men wearing demon masks dance in the streets as a part of a Nag Panchami ritual.